 I’m sat in a cafe contemplating this as I observe an awkward scene.
 People watching is one of life’s virtues, especially when hidden behind a laptop screen.
 One quickly learns the strategies.
 Leaning over and craning your neck to eavesdrop in conversation is not entirely subtle.
 The trick is in the eyes.
 Learning to quickly divert your gaze from the scene in front of you to the screen of your laptop is the first step towards successful snooping.

 I’m watching a couple on a date.
 It’s going well.
 They’ve so far managed to order their coffee, and say a few words to each other.
 Ten minutes later, these words still hang in the air like a bad smell.
-No progression has been made.
+No progress has been made.
 Hands reach to cradle their phones.
 One of them takes a call.
-The other nonchalantly drinks her coffee, gazing round the room as if to pluck a conversation topic out of the caffeine-fuelled atmosphere.
+The other nonchalantly drinks her coffee, gazing around the room as if to pluck a conversation topic out of the caffeine-fuelled atmosphere.

 This is just painful.

 Phones provide a justifiable excuse to not speak to each other, a handy tactic when on an awkward date.
 As young people, we are protected from having to deal with social interaction only by our common propensity to pick up our mobiles and immerse ourselves in Facebook mid-conversation.
 We just don’t know how to communicate anymore.